privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: Failed to find JSON start:<br>[baseline-browser-mapping] The data in this module is over two months old.
 To ensure accurate Baseline data, please update: `npm i baseline-browser-mapping@latest -D`">❌ Failed to find </sub> | ❌ | ❌&nbsp; | - |
 </div>

+@swc/core again combined smallest minzipped output (42,714 bytes) with a practical 58 ms runtime, while uglify-js managed the smallest raw minified output (113,796 bytes) only at 1.9 seconds, about 126x the fastest run by @tdewolff/minify.
+The gap between the top configurations is small — oxc-minify and terser landed within about 500 minzipped bytes. babel-minify failed at an unrecorded stage with the baseline-browser-mapping error.

 ----

 <picture>